Notifications

 • how landlords and tenants are supported

-• how the business moves forward
+• how the business moves forward after the sale

-You do not need to have all of the answers before starting a conversation.
+You do not need to have all the answers before starting a conversation.
 Sometimes the first step is simply understanding what your options could be.

-There are no brokers involved and no broker fees to pay.
-That means you can have a confidential discussion about your agency, your goals and whether there may be a suitable route forward.
+A traditional sale often involves brokers, listings, fees and a process that can feel more public than some owners want.
+With Sourced Living, the conversation is direct.
+There are no brokers involved and no broker fees to pay, so you can have a confidential discussion about your agency, your goals and whether there may be a suitable route forward.

 • I might sell, but only if the right buyer comes along